openebs-archive/openebs-docs/docs/ugcstor.md

 <h4><a class="anchor" aria-hidden="true" id="AuxResourceRequests-Policy"></a>AuxResourceRequests Policy</h4>

 The below configuration will set the cstor-pool side-cars with memory as `0.5Gi`, cpu as `100m`.
-This also set the `cstor-pool` side-cars with ephemeral-storage request `50Mi` which will avoid erraneous eviction by K8s.
+This also set the `cstor-pool` side-cars with ephemeral-storage request `50Mi` which will avoid erroneous eviction by K8s.

 ```
 apiVersion: openebs.io/v1alpha1